 After using my gorgeous blue washing machine for awhile I noticed several little scratches on the top.
 This was everyday use, from placing the detergent on top, and from leaving other clothes on top of the washer.
 Nothing big, but for my control freak self it simply would not do.

-*This blog post may contain affiliate links in order to support my donut eating habits*
+*This blog post may contain affiliate links to support my donut eating habits*

 This “ALWAYS” iron on vinyl shirt may be my newest favorite.
 One must wonder – how many shirts does Kaylynn need?
 All the shirts my friends.
 All of them.
 I’m addicted.

-*This post may contain affiliate links in order to support my cookie/ donut / all-things-pastry eating habits*
+*This post may contain affiliate links to support my cookie/ donut / all-things-pastry eating habits*

 I did not come up with this saying “Mama con leche” – but I ran with it.